The Bold Birria Tacos Recipe That Broke the Internet: 1 Taco, Endless Flavor

 That’s what you want to see!

-In a blender or food processor, combine the softened chilis (or chipotle chilis in adobo sauce), tomato paste, brown sugar, garlic paste, and a small amount of beef stock.
-Blend until smooth.
+In a blender or food processor, combine softened chile peppers (or chipotle in adobo), tomato paste, brown sugar, garlic paste, and a splash of beef stock.
 This rich, aromatic paste will be the base of your birria’s flavor.

 If using an Instant Pot or Pressure Cooker, add all of the ingredients to the pressure cooker and set the device for high pressure and timer for 55 minutes.

-Once the beef is tender, remove it from the pot and shred it using two forks.
-Discard any large pieces of fat.
-Return the shredded beef to the pot and stir to combine with the broth.
+Remove the beef and shred using two forks.
+Discard any large fat pieces.
+Return the shredded beef to the pot and stir into the rich broth (consommé).

-Top your tacos with freshly chopped cilantro and a squeeze of lime juice.
-Serve with extra lime wedges on the side for added tang.
+Top with freshly chopped cilantro and a squeeze of lime juice.
+Serve with a side of consommé for dipping and extra lime wedges.

 Print & Download Birria Taco Recipe